Alexandria International Airport (Egypt): History

 The Egyptian Holding Company for Airports announced plans in 2016 to construct a new terminal at the airport, with funding from the Japan Bank for International Cooperation.
 On 1 January 2025, airline operations at the airport was moved from the old terminal to the new terminal, termed the first "green airport" terminal in Africa.
 The terminal covers 40,000 square meters and has an annual capacity of 4.8 million passengers, increasing the airport’s total capacity to 6 million.
 It incorporates solar energy generation, energy-efficient VRV air conditioning systems, and measures to reduce carbon emissions and optimize water and energy use.
 The transfer of airline operations was overseen by the Chairman of the Egyptian Airports Company.

 The roads surrounding Borg El Arab International Airport were upgraded in connection with the inauguration of terminal 2.
-The improvements included the development of the main access route linking Alexandria and the northern coast to the airport via Abu Zikry Axis.
+The improvements included the development of the main access route linking Alexandria and the northern coast of Egypt to the airport via Abu Zikry Axis.
 The road, 35 meters wide, connects the Cairo–Alexandria desert road to the Sidi Kerir–Airport road.
 Works involved 22 culverts totaling 4,500 meters, extensive landscaping with 2,000 palm trees and 2,600 olive trees along the median and surrounding areas, as well as the cleaning of drainage systems.
 Additionally, the Sidi Kerir Bridge was expanded to 638 meters long and 40 meters wide, accommodating nine traffic lanes in each direction, including service lanes, with 755 lighting columns installed along the route.

-In August 2025 the governorate of Alexandria, in coordination with the Ministry of Civil Aviation, announced that the airport would be renamed Alexandria International Airport, from Borg El Arab International Airport, and includes updating the airport’s International Civil Aviation Organization (ICAO) code from HEBA to HEAX.
+In August 2025, Alexandria Governorate, in coordination with the Ministry of Civil Aviation, announced that the airport would be renamed Alexandria International Airport, replacing its previous name, Borg El Arab International Airport, and that the airport’s International Civil Aviation Organization (ICAO) code would be updated from HEBA to HEAX.
 The change took effect on 4 September 2025.